white-and-red houses

 • I would recommend you to explicitly choose your own funds to invest in and not rely on the investment plan set in Fundrise.
 Again, this is based on my experience.

 • Understand your investing timeframe.
 Yes, Fundrise is long-term investment.
 But, what does this really mean?
 Reality is there’s no single universally accepted timeframe of what this means.
 Some resources will tell you anything you hold longer than a year, some say 10 years, it could easily be argued it should be 20 years.
 Just make you understand what long-term means for you and invest accordingly.
-If Fundrise was around when I was in college and I knew around- I 100% would have opened an account and began investing into it.
+If Fundrise was around when I was in college- I would have 100% opened an account and began investing into it.

 Happy investing!